tdyleuth/tdyleuth/README.md

 - 👋 Hi, I’m @tdyleuth
 - 👀 I’m interested in all things tech and code!
-(Currently interested in blockchain technology and crypto)
-- 🌱 I’m currently learning JavaScript specifically React.js
+- 🌱 I’m currently working as Software Engineer
 - 💞️ I’m looking to collaborate on fun and interesting projects.
 - 📫 You can reach me at tony.dyleuth.gmail.com or on twitter @tdyleuth